gazebosim/gz-sim/tutorials/gui_config.md

 How Gazebo combines these plugins is determined by the `<include_gui_default_plugins>` policy set in `<gz:policies>`:

-- `<include_gui_default_plugins>false</include_gui_default_plugins>` (default): If
-  there are any plugins specified in the SDF file, plugins from the default configuration file are ignored.
-This allows the user to have complete control over which plugins are loaded.

 - `<include_gui_default_plugins>true</include_gui_default_plugins>`: Plugins
   from the default configuration file merged with plugins from the SDF file.
   Plugins from SDF files take precedence over plugins from the default configuration file.
 This means, if a plugin is specified in both places, by default, only the one specified in the SDF file will be loaded.
-However, plugins in the SDF file can specify how they should be loaded by setting `<gz:config_action>` tag inside each `<plugin>`.

-  Two options are available:
-  - `append_replace` (default): The plugin from the SDF file is appended to the list of plugins to be loaded.
-Any plugin from the default configuration file with the same file name will be replaced.
 If replacement occurs, the replacement plugin will take the position of the replaced plugin in the order of plugins.
-  If replacement does not occur, this behaves as `append`.
+  If replacement does not occur, the plugin is appended to the end of the list.
-  - `append`: The plugin from the SDF file is appended to the list of plugins to be loaded.
-Any plugin from the default configuration file with the same file name will also be loaded.
-This is useful for some plugins where it makes sense to have two or more of (e.g. `ImageDispay`).

-  \warning `append` will have unexpected behavior if you save the GUI configuration from Gazebo and rerun the same SDF file.
-This is because the combined plugin list will be saved in as the default configuration file and when you rerun the SDF file, plugins with `append` will be added in addition to the ones already in the configuration file.

   The main use case for this policy is for users to rely on the default list of plugins and only add extra plugins they need for the application.
-This policy is also useful for overriding the parameters of a small subset of the default plugins.
+This policy is also useful for overriding the parameters of a small subset of the default plugins.This is the default setting in Gazebo Ionic and later.

+- `<include_gui_default_plugins>false</include_gui_default_plugins>`: If
+  there are any plugins specified in the SDF file, plugins from the default configuration file are ignored.
+This allows the user to have complete control over which plugins are loaded.
+This is the default setting in Gazebo Harmonic and earlier.

 > \* For log-playback, the default file is
 > `$HOME/.gz/sim/<#>/playback_gui.config`